sagesteppe/flyer/README.md

 As mentioned, I use this data set for testing our cartographic approaches.
-If you are a marine biologist, into data viz, or mariner and think you have some insight - but are hesitant about this whole Github thing - shoot me an email and we’ll try and figure out how to incorporate your perspectives.
+If you are a marine biologist, into data viz, or mariner and think you have some insight - but are hesitant about this whole Github thing - shoot me an email and we can try and figure out how to incorporate your perspectives.

+## Download files directly

+If you just want to grab all the data directly, you can do that too.
+<a href="https://sagesteppe.github.io/flyer/flyer-geodata.zip" download>Here
+you go</a>

 ## Works Cited